codsen/codsen/packages/is-media-descriptor/README.md

 }
 ```

 PS.
 It was `screen` with redundant brackets.
-Yep, won't validate with brackets.

 This program validates that part above, `only (screen) and (min-width : 320px) and (max-width : 500px)`.